-Choose the value of the R{FBT} to be 1 M Ω to minimize quiescent current to improve light load efficiency in this application.
+Choose the value of the R{FBT} to be 1 $M\Omega$ to minimize quiescent current to improve light load efficiency in this application.
 With the desired output voltage set to be 3.3 V and the V{FB} = 1.016 V, the R{FBB} value can then be calculated using Equation 11.
 The formula yields a value of 444.83 k Ω .
 Choose the closest available value of 442 k Ω for the R{FBB} .
-See Adjustable Output Voltage for more details.
+Please refer to Adjustable Output Voltage for more details.